 The number of deaths globally caused by malaria declined 48 percent between 2000 and 2015.
 The number of lives saved by malaria treatment and prevention has grown steadily each year.
 Children under the age of five are the most vulnerable to malaria, because their immune systems are still developing effective resistance to the disease.
 Pregnant women are also vulnerable, because their immune systems are weakened during pregnancy.
 Protecting young children and pregnant women is paramount to any disease strategy.

 Mosquito nets are just one tool, however, and a comprehensive approach to reducing deaths from malaria includes other preventive measures such as indoor residual spraying.
 More important, access to artemisinin-based combination therapies (ACTs) and to rapid diagnostic tests has improved dramatically.
-Cases of malaria treated rose to a cumulative 626 million by mid-2016.
+Cases of malaria treated rose to a cumulative 668 million through 2016.